Adityar9764/VidShield/README.md

 The detection component is built around a **Video Swin Transformer Small (VST-S)** pretrained on Kinetics-400, fine-tuned on a joint corpus from **DFDC** and **DeeperForensics-1.0** under strict identity-disjoint splits.
 To prevent the model from memorising dataset-specific compression artifacts, a **Gradient Reversal Layer (GRL)** is added as an adversarial branch that forces the backbone to learn domain-invariant forgery cues.

 This was not the first model we trained.
-We started with a **ConvNeXt-tiny CNN spatial baseline** — a disciplined first step that taught us quickly where purely spatial, frame-level features fall short.
+We started with a **ConvNeXt-tiny CNN spatial baseline**, a disciplined first step that taught us quickly where purely spatial, frame-level features fall short.
 The shift to a temporal transformer backbone was driven by that failure analysis.
 The video swin model sees sequences, not snapshots, and that makes all the difference.

 ### Protection